 What is Online Reputation Management?

-Reputation management is a means of controlling the online branded search results of an individual or company by influencing both rankings and searcher behavior.
+The definition of reputation management is a means of controlling the search results of an individual or corporation by influencing both rankings and searcher behavior.
 ORM combines public relations tactics such as press releases with search engine optimization to promote your brand’s positive online reputation.
 The three most critical phases of a long-term strategy are brand protection, crisis management, and ongoing digital reputation management.

 What we can do for you: